finos/symphony-bdk-java/docs/authentication.md

 ### Bot authentication deep-dive
 The code snippet below explains how to manually retrieve your bot authentication session.
-However, note that by default those operations are done behind the scene through the `SymphpnyBdk` entry point.
+However, note that by default those operations are done behind the scene through the `SymphonyBdk` entry point.
 ```java
 public class Example {